KFERMercer/luci-app-tcpdump/README.md

 # luci-app-tcpdump

 LuCI interface for tcpdump.\
-It can be usad to capture live TCP traffic for analysis.
+It can be used to capture live TCP traffic for analysis.

 ## How to build into firmware: